 There are many different designs for bluebird nestboxes.
 Choose a nestbox that is made of wood for good insulation from heat and cold, and has an entrance hole of 1-9/16 inches in diameter to prevent non-native European Starlings from using the box.
-The box should have drainage holes in the bottom.
 The diameter of the interior floor should be at least 5 by 5 inches for Western Bluebirds.
-And there should be about 7 inches from the bottom of the entrance hole to the floor to keep eggs and nestlings out of reach of jays or crows that might poke their heads into the nestbox and try to snatch them.
+And there should be 6 to 7 inches from the bottom of the entrance hole to the floor to keep eggs and nestlings out of reach of scrub-jays or crows that might poke their heads into the nestbox and try to snatch them.
 If the wood of the box is very smooth, it is a good idea to cut grooves into the wood below the inside entrance hole to help nestlings get a foothold as they attempt to fledge.
 The wood should be at least 3/4 inch thick to provide adequate insulation from the sun; pine, cedar, and exterior plywood are all good choices.
-If you live in areas of the country where summer temperatures are regularly over 90 degrees, then you should add 1/4 to 1/2 inch ventilation holes in the top of the sides of the box; or design a box with 1/2 inch space gaps between the top of the sides and the roof; and consider placing the box where it will get shade from the afternoon sun.
+If you live in areas of the county where summer temperatures are regularly over 90 degrees, then you should add 1/4 to 1/2 inch ventilation holes in the top of the sides of the box; or design a box with 1/2 inch space gaps between the top of the sides and the roof; and consider placing the box where it will get shade from the afternoon sun.
 The roof should overhang the entrance hole at least 1 to 2 inches to keep out rain and shade the entrance.
 In order to monitor the box, it will also need to open either from the side, front or top.
+[Note: The Western Bluebird lays larger clutches of eggs than the Eastern Bluebird, and is a slightly larger bird.
+Western Bluebirds require an entrance hole of 1-9/16" and an inner chamber of 5" x 5".
+Eastern Bluebird boxes are smaller with an entrance hole of 1-1/2" and an inner chamber of 4" x 4" - too small for Western Bluebirds.]

 Check your box at least once a week during spring and early summer.
 Opening the box will not hurt the birds (songbirds do not have a good sense of smell, so leaving your scent will not deter them).
 Western Bluebirds make neat nests of fine grasses and have 4 to 6 light blue eggs.
 Record number of eggs, young, etc. Do not monitor the box after the young are 14 days or older as they may fledge prematurely.
 After the bluebird young have fledged and left the box, remove the old nest and clean out the box.
-Bluebirds may return and nest a second time during their breeding season from late March to the beginning of August.
+Western Bluebirds usually have two broods (occasionally three) during each breeding season from late March to the beginning of August.

 WATER AND FOOD FOR BLUEBIRDS